 - Must send you a written notice not later than five days after the investigation is completed.

+You can obtain a free copy of your insurance reports once a year.
 You can get your free claims history or CLUE report from LexisNexis online or call (866) 312-8076.
 To request a free Verisk A-Plus loss-history report, call their Consumer Report Request Line at 800-627-3487

 Keep in mind that insurance decisions may also be based on your credit history.
 For this reason, it is a good idea to exercise your right to free credit reports as well.
 Consumers are also entitled to one free credit report from each of the three national credit bureaus.